 Purpose: Concord University will enter into a one-year contract with an external firm to conduct a market analysis of academic course/programs in demand and regional workforce needs to assist in the development of market-driven academic programs.
-This will allow Concord to development academic programs that will lead to career pathway.
+This will allow Concord to development academic programs with career pathways that lead to high paying, high demand jobs. .
 This market analysis is an integral component of the CU Forward initiative funded by the university’s Title III grant.

 Additionally, the institution is looking to conduct a market analysis to inform on-campus undergraduate programmatic decisions.
 We want to obtain current and reliable data in the areas of student demand, job markets, and competition from other institutions.